 A successful business setup and operation means that foreign investors must first be familiar with who are the authorities and regulatory bodies taking charge of the remittance process.

 In addition to that, you need to understand the existing and most updated laws and regulations, restrictions, and permission to ensure full compliance.
-Here are the governmental departments and regulatory bodies and compliance procedures you need to know before setting up your foreign business in Vietnam.
+Here are the government departments and regulatory bodies and compliance procedures you need to know before setting up your foreign business in Vietnam.

 Ministry of Finance of Vietnam (MOF)

-The MOF in Vietnam is one of the main governmental bodies you need to know.
-They have the authority to regulation your profit remittance and adjust taxation for your business in Vietnam.
-The following details what a MOF can do in regard to profit remittance from Vietnam:
+The MOF in Vietnam is one of the main governmental bodies you need to know of.
+They have the authority to regulate your profit remittance and adjust taxation for your business in Vietnam.
+The following details what the MOF can do in regard to profit remittance from Vietnam:

 State Bank of Vietnam (SBV)

 All regulations of financial banking and foreign exchange are under the control and supervision of the SBV.
-As for profit remittance from Vietnam, SBV is authorized by the government to perform the following activities:
+With regard to profit remittance from Vietnam, SBV is authorized by the government to perform the following activities: